ClutchKick2207/Google-Career-Certificates/Google Project Management Certificate/Project Initiation - Starting a Successful Project/00 - Fundamentals of project initiation/01 - Understanding the key components of project initiation.md

 		- Without understanding project goals, may underestimate the resources needed/time needed
 		- May not accomplish appropriate goals
 		- Gain as much clarity during the initial phase, as it'll allow for saving time throughout the rest of the project
+	- **Cost Benefit Analysis**
+		- Work with stakeholders
+			- **Benefits**
+				- What value will this project create?
+				- How much money could this project save our organisation?
+				- How much money will it bring in from existing customers?
+				- How much time will be saved?
+				- How will the user experience be improved?
+			- **Costs**
+				- How much time will people have to spend on this project?
+				- What will be the one-time costs?
+				- Are there any on-going costs?
+				- What about long-term costs?
+		- Benefits should always outweigh the costs of the project